-Your website content works to show value to your customer and that goal doesn’t stop when it comes time to make a purchase!
+With the help of a content marketing firm, your website content effectively works to show value to your customer, and that goal doesn’t stop when it comes time to make a purchase!
 Be sure to remind them about the value you provide.
 Whether that be something special your business offers or a certain product or service that helps you to go above and beyond.

-The more you can motivate them, the more likely they are to agree that the purchase they’re about to make is a good one!
+The more you can motivate them, the more likely they are to agree that the purchase they’re about to make it a good one!

-Include clear call to action buttons throughout the eCommerce checkout process
+Include a clear call to action buttons throughout the eCommerce checkout process

-Call to actions are everything!
+A call to action is everything!
 Once your customer has entered the checkout process on your website, you should still try to work towards capitalizing on their purchase wherever possible.
-Include clear calls to action that help your customer work towards their purchase.
+Include clear calls to action that help your customers work toward their purchase.

 Sometimes it’s those last words of encouragement that go the longest way!

 Get familiar with error notifications